v-espitalier/reproduced_papers/README.md

-# reproduced_papers
+# MerLin Reproduced Papers

 ## About this repository

 This repository contains implementations and resources for reproducing key quantum machine learning papers, with a focus on photonic and optical quantum computing.

-It is part of the MerLin project and complements the online documentation available at:
+It is part of the main MerLin project: [https://github.com/merlinquantum/merlin](https://github.com/merlinquantum/merlin) and complements the online documentation available at:

 [https://merlinquantum.ai/research/reproduced_papers.html](https://merlinquantum.ai/research/reproduced_papers.html)